Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

   <p>General usage of the European ETRS89 coordinate reference system (CRS) is preferable, but is not necessarily the default CRS.
 Hence, the CRS has to be explicitly included in each request.</p>
 </div>

-The CRS can be specified for request and response individually using custom headers: RD/Amersfoort, ETRS89, WGS84, and Web Mercator.
+The CRS can be specified for request and response individually using parameters: RD/Amersfoort, ETRS89, WGS84, and Web Mercator.

-The guiding priciples for CRS support:
+The guiding principles for CRS support:

 - Source systems record coordinates as they enter the system (legal context);
 - Define a default CRS in the API, if the consumer does not specify the CRS it is assumed it uses the default.